NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

 It is good practice to protect keys with a passphrase, but I didn't need to type any here.
 That's because I use an agent to help with the keys so that I can add them once at login by typing the passphrase and then don't need to type it anymore.
-This is available with the `ssh-agent` tool, but also built in to many common desktop environments, you can try e.g. `ssh-add -L` to list identities your agent know of, and if that works (doesn't give an error message) you can add your identities by e.g. `ssh-add ~/.ssh/mykeyfile` to add a specific key or
+This is available with the `ssh-agent` tool, but also built-in to many common desktop environments, you can try e.g. `ssh-add -L` to list identities your agent know of, and if that works (doesn't give an error message) you can add your identities by e.g. `ssh-add ~/.ssh/mykeyfile` to add a specific key or